I am a cultural historian of modern warfare.

 I have written for a variety of publications from academic books and journals, to Britain’s best-selling history magazine, to the UK’s second biggest-selling newspaper, and the world’s most popular and largest news websites.
 I regularly brief television and scriptwriters, and have been interviewed on different aspects of the cultural history of warfare.
 My work has also inspired an Arts Council funded theatre production ‘The House Behind the Lines’, which is currently on tour in Yorkshire.

 My first monograph, on British prisoners of war held in Europe in the Second World War, will be published by Cambridge University Press in 2017.
-I have previously taught at modern British history, gender history and history core courses at both undergraduate and postgraduate level at Birkbeck, University of London, and UCL.
+I have taught modern British history, gender history and history core courses, at undergraduate and postgraduate level, at Birkbeck, University of London, and UCL.
+I am currently concentrating on writing history for the more general public.

 Please do read more on my website, and don’t hesitate to get in touch.